jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 Project dependencies are managed differently than in Maven/Gradle.
-Instead of defining a single collection of dependencies, each bounded for a specific scope/configuration, Jeka projects define 3 distinct classpath : compile, runtime and test.
+Instead of defining a single collection of dependencies, each bounded for a specific scope/configuration, Jeka projects define 3 distinct classpaths : compile, runtime and test.

-Each classpath defines its own set of dependencies independently tough they are defined relatively to each other.
+Each classpath defines its own set of dependencies independently, though they are defined relatively to each other.

 *Compile classpath :* is defined using `project.getCompilation().configureDependencies()`.